Djas420/gridj/README.md

 ## Description

-Display the grid on the site during frontend development.
+The ability to display the grid on the site during the development of the interface and not only… As well as the outline of the elements and the background of the elements

 ## Quick start